The Straits Times: 2023 circulation scandal

-Following a 2023 leak published on socio-political website Wake Up, Singapore, the Straits Times revealed that SPH Media inflated its circulation figures in 2022 by 85–95,000 copies daily across all publications, or 10-12% of the reported daily average circulation.
+Following a 2023 leak published on socio-political website Wake Up, Singapore, The Straits Times revealed that SPH Media inflated its circulation figures in 2022 by 85–95,000 copies daily across all publications, or 10-12% of the reported daily average circulation.
 The numbers were inflated by means such as including copies that were printed and counted for circulation but destroyed, fictitious counts, and double-counting subscriptions.

 Public opinion

-A 2020 Reuters Institute independent survey of 15 media outlets found that 73% of Singaporean respondents trusted reporting from The Straits Times, the second highest rating next to Channel NewsAsia (CNA), a local TV news channel.
+A 2020 Reuters Institute survey of 15 media outlets found that 73% of Singaporean respondents trusted reporting from The Straits Times, the second highest rating, just behind Channel NewsAsia (CNA), a local TV news channel.

-The Wikipedia community has included The Straits Times under its "no consensus, unclear, or additional considerations apply" source category, with its entry on Reliable sources/Perennial sources stating that "given known practices of self-censorship and political meddling into coverage, news related to Singapore politics, particularly for contentious claims, should be taken with a grain of salt".